mdn/content/files/en-us/web/css/@container/index.md

 Style declarations are filtered by a condition and applied to the container if the condition is true.
 The condition is evaluated when the container changes size.

-An optional `<container-name>` can be provided which filters the set of query containers considered to just those with a matching query container name.
+An optional case-sensitive `<container-name>` can be provided which filters the set of query containers considered to just those with a matching query container name.
 Once an eligible query container has been selected for an element, each container feature in the `<container-condition>` is evaluated against that query container.

 ## Syntax